ma-friedl/GlanceFiltering/README.md

 # GlanceFiltering
-R scripts for filtering GLanCE Trainging data

-4 R scripts:
+R scripts for filtering GLanCE Trainging data; Includes 4 R scripts:

 0.GlanceFunctionDefs.R: functions used by scripts in filtering